Sourdough Discard Lemon Blueberry Rolls

 - Spread the cooled blueberry compote evenly across the surface, leaving a ½-inch border at the top again.
 Sprinkle with extra lemon zest if desired.

-- Place the rolls in a greased 10×10-inch pan (or round pan for a tighter fit), or alternatively you can place into parchement lined 12 cup muffin pan.
+- Place the rolls in a greased 9×13 pan, or alternatively you can place into parchment lined 12 cup muffin pan.

 - Bake immediately at 350°F (175°C) for 30 minutes, or until golden brown and the centers are fully baked (internal temp 190–200°F / 88–93°C).
-You may see some butter still on the top, that's okay this will soak into the rolls.
-If you push on roll with your finger, bread should be firm to check for doneness.
+You may see some butter still on the top, that’s okay this will soak into the rolls.
+If you push on the center of the roll with your finger, bread should be firm to check for doneness.

 - Let cool in the pan for 10–15 minutes before glazing.

-- Beat the cream cheese and butter together until smooth and fluffy.
+- Beat the cream cheese and butter together until smooth and fluffy.4 (113 g) oz cream cheese, 1/4 (57g) cup salted butter

 - Add powdered sugar and beat until smooth.
-Adjust consistency with more lemon juice or milk if needed.
+Adjust consistency with more lemon juice or milk if needed.3/4 (90g) cup powdered sugar

 - Drizzle generously over slightly cooled rolls and serve warm.